anttijuu/O3-chat-client/README.md

 use a self signed certificate you created, following the Exercise 3 instructions.
 Then:

 1. Run the server
-1. Using your web browser, access the server at `https://localhost:8001/chat`, assuming the defaults were used.
+1. Using your web browser, access the server at `https://localhost:8001/chat`, assuming the defaults were used in implementation.
 1. You will get a warning about non secure certificate.
-1. View the certificate, either from the warning or by clicking the browser's lock symbol to view the site certificate.
+1. View the certificate (see link below for browser specific info), either from the warning or by clicking the browser's lock symbol to view the site certificate.
-1. When viewing the certificate, you can save it to the local computer.
-How this happens depends on the browser, so google that.
+1. When viewing the certificate, you then save it to the local computer.
+How this happens depends on the browser, so see the link below.
 1. Save the certificate as `locahost.cer` to the *client* app `target` directory.
+Client assumes the certification file to be there.

+For browser specific instructions on how to do this, check out [this link](https://www.shellhacks.com/get-ssl-certificate-from-server-site-url-export-download/).

 ## Running the client